Table of Contents

-Making the right content strategy is the first step of any event designing process.
+Making the right content strategy is the first step of any event management and designing process.
 Online or offline events need the same intensity of planning your content strategy.
-Its the first impression that you give of what your event would be like.
+It’s the first impression that you give of what your event would be like.
 It’s the entry point towards conversion, the event itself is the later part.

 Know where your brand image already is and where it has to be positioned further through this event.
 Know how the brand image has come about to be where it already is and what content can move it where you want it to.